What is the difference between the active voice and the passive voice in English?

 “The lights were left on all night.”
 (I don’t want to say that you left the lights on.)

 4. If it is obvious who does something.

 “I was given a prescription” – I know that only doctors give prescriptions, so I don’t need to add “by the doctor”.

 “He was arrested” I know that the police arrest people, so I don’t need to add “by the police”.

-You need to decide if the sentence is in a passive or active form.
+Decide if the sentence is passive or active.